How to Write a Weekly Marketing Report (+ Template)

 4. Determine Who Will Read Your Report

 Identifying who will read your report is crucial to writing a satisfactory weekly status report.
-Knowing who you are addressing your status report to will help you understand what information to include and what not to add in your report.
+Knowing who you are addressing in your status report will help you understand what information to include and what not to add to your report.

 Are you writing to your team leader, manager, executives, or administrators?
+Then a board report template is what you'll need to create.
 Answering this question will help you set the right tone for your report and give you insight into how detailed the report needs to be.

 5. Ask for Report Templates